MaibornWolff/retro/README.md

 ## Contributing

 - This project uses [Yarn](https://yarnpkg.com/lang/en/), [Prettier](https://prettier.io) and the latest LTS version of [Node.js](https://nodejs.org/en/)
-- Test your stuff manually or better, provide tests
-- If you developed a whole user scenario, then please provide E2E tests
 - You can also develop with the provided Docker containers!
   - on Linux, make sure to set an environment variable, since `host.docker.internal` is not working:
     - `export DOCKER_HOST_IP=$(docker network inspect bridge --format='{{(index .IPAM.Config 0).Gateway}}')`